0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 ??? note "Using a non-standard HTTPS port"

-    In this guide we have assumed that you use the standard port 443 as host port for https traffic.
+    In this guide we have assumed that you use the standard port 443 as host port for HTTPS traffic.
 The commands for the firewall and the `docker-compose.yml` reflect this.
-    If you use a non-standard port for https (8443), then the endpoint you register with the [ZK Node Registry contract](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65) should also point to 8443, e.g. zk.pbcnode.com:8443, and you must adjust the firewall settings and the `docker-compose.yml` template to fit your choice.
+    If you use a non-standard port for HTTPS (8443), then the endpoint you register with the [ZK Node Registry contract](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65) should also point to 8443, e.g. zk.pbcnode.com:8443, and you must adjust the firewall settings and the `docker-compose.yml` template to fit your choice.

-We allow https traffic through the firewall on port 443:
+We allow HTTPS traffic through the firewall on port 443:

 ```BASH
 sudo ufw allow 443
 ```

-We allow http traffic through the firewall on port 80:
+We allow HTTP traffic through the firewall on port 80:

 ```BASH
 sudo ufw allow 80
 ```

-Http traffic is necessary for getting and renewing SSL/TSL certificate of your domain.
+HTTP traffic is necessary for getting and renewing SSL/TSL certificate of your domain.
 The acme service requests a certificate.
 The certificate provider demands a proof of control of the domain.
-The proof consist of the webserver (nginx) placing a token on a specified path using http on port 80.
+The proof consist of the webserver (nginx) placing a token on a specified path using HTTP on port 80.

 We stop docker compose before we make modifications: